 Just 50 minutes from Yeovil

-Ah, lovely, covey Weymouth with its gorgeous sands and traditional holiday atmosphere.
-Tucked away where a fold of Dorset landscape meets the sea, miles from anywhere, Weymouth offers powerful, concentrated seaside charm.
+Tucked away where a fold of Dorset landscape meets the sea, Weymouth offers powerful, concentrated seaside charm.
 There’s more to it than that, of course, so find cheap train tickets and get down there immediately.
-Regenerated since its part in the 2012 Olympics, Weymouth has also become home to the festival-style family camping phenomenon typified by Eweleaze Farm.
+It's also home to the festival-style family camping phenomenon typified by Eweleaze Farm.
 And then there’s the Isle of Portland, connected to Weymouth by the stunning Chesil Beach.
 You’re also in the heart of the Jurassic Coast here – fossil heaven awaits!
 A day may not be enough.
+But if you are getting set for summer, you can save when you book in advance.

 It’s all about the beach in Weymouth.
 Glorious sands stretch all the way along Weymouth’s Georgian seafront, and on a hot summer’s day there’s no better way to pass the time.
 There are also lots of beach events to come for throughout the year, including the Annual Beach Kite Festival, international volleyball tournaments and some great firework displays.
 It can get pretty busy in high season, mind, which is when the locals tend to catch a bus to Chesil Beach (for shingle lovers only), or small and friendly Bowleaze Cove in the other direction.